gdhameeja/configurations/README.md

 smooth than native ssh.
 - This is the command to be added to .bashrc/.profile to make ag results output in a pager like less alias ag='ag --pager "less -R"'

-- To increase the speed of the typing cursor (the one that appears when you type) use the following command: xset r rate 250 50